The 21cm-galaxy cross-correlation: Realistic forecast for 21cm signal detection and reionisation constraints: Introduction

-This tension between survey requirements for 21cm and galaxy observations has been explored in part by previous works: \citet{Hutter2018b} examined how survey volume and minimum Ly$\alpha$ luminosity affect the ability to constrain the global IGM ionisation fraction through 21cm--Ly$\alpha$-emitter (LAE) cross-correlations, while \citet{Heneka2021} showed how the signal-to-noise ratio (SNR) varies with survey depth (sensitivity limit) and spectral resolution for the 21cm--Ly$\alpha$ cross-signal. \citet{Weinberger2020} analysed the SNR of the 21cm--LAE cross-power spectrum as a function of survey volume and minimum detectable luminosity, while \citet{Moriwaki2024} conducted a comparable study on the 21cm--OIII cross-power spectrum, relating SNR to survey volume and minimum halo mass. \citet{Gagnon-Hartman2025} recently included galaxy redshift uncertainty as an explicit variable, highlighting its critical role in survey design.
-However, none of these studies systematically explore how the 21cm--LAE cross-power spectrum behaves across a broader range of galaxy luminosities and 21cm foreground wedge models, nor which survey characeteristics would be needed to distinguish reionisation scenarios with different ionisation morphologies.
+This tension between survey requirements for 21cm and galaxy observations has been explored in part by previous works: \citet{Hutter2018b} examined how survey volume and minimum Ly$\alpha$ luminosity affect the ability to constrain the global IGM ionisation fraction through 21cm--Ly$\alpha$-emitter (LAE) cross-correlations, while \citet{Heneka2021} showed how the S/N varies with survey depth (sensitivity limit) and spectral resolution for the 21cm--Ly$\alpha$ cross-signal. \citet{Weinberger2020} analysed the S/N of the 21cm--LAE cross-power spectrum as a function of survey volume and minimum detectable luminosity, while \citet{Moriwaki2024} conducted a comparable study on the 21cm--OIII cross-power spectrum, relating S/N to survey volume and minimum halo mass. \citet{Gagnon-Hartman2025} recently included galaxy redshift uncertainty as an explicit variable, highlighting its critical role in survey design.
+However, none of these studies has systematically explored how the 21cm--LAE cross-power spectrum behaves across a broader range of galaxy luminosities and 21cm foreground wedge models, nor which survey characteristics would be needed to distinguish reionisation scenarios with different ionisation morphologies.

 In \citet{Hutter2023b}, we showed that characteristic features of the 21cm--LAE cross-correlation function -- such as its inversion point and small-scale amplitude -- depend on the ionisation morphology by tracing the typical size of the ionised regions around LAEs and the average neutral hydrogen gas density.
 We found that the small-scale anti-correlation weakens when ionisation fronts more closely follow the underlying cosmic web density structure.
-These features are also imprinted in the 21cm--LAE cross-power spectrum: the position of the large-scale negative peak and the scale at which the signal changes sign encode information about the average neutral fraction and the characteristic sizes of ionised regions.
+These features are also imprinted in the 21cm--LAE cross-power spectrum: The position of the large-scale negative peak and the scale at which the signal changes sign encode information about the average neutral fraction and the characteristic sizes of ionised regions.